YangXiaozhou/yangxiaozhou.github.io/_posts/2020-09-27-detecting-covid19-using-cnn.md

 ```
 And the ROC curve: ![roc_curve]({{ '/' | relative_url }}assets/cnn-covid-19/roc_curve.png)

-## What are the correctly and incorrectly classified CT scans?
+## What are correctly and incorrectly classified CT scans?

 We can dive into the classification result and see which ones are identified correctly and identified incorrectly. **Potential patterns** found could be leveraged to help further improve the model.